 Are Fluorescent Light Tube Covers Safe For Your Garage?

-Fluorescent light tubes covers may not guarantee the safety of your cars and expensive bikes in your garage but will protect you every time you access the garage.
+Fluorescent light tube covers may not guarantee the safety of your cars and expensive bikes in your garage but will protect you every time you access the garage.
 Some tubes are too bright and may damage your eyesight.
 Since you may not require chromatic photo glasses all the time, light tube covers will safely diffuse all the intense light rays away from your eyes.

 If they get damaged or feel like replacing them, here is how to do it.